 Aeronautical radio stations, comprising fixed, mobile, portable and hand-held radio equipment, are typically established and operated by these clubs, societies and individuals to provide radio communications with aircraft for the exchange of messages related to the particular recreational aviation activity.

 Aeronautical radio stations, comprising mobile and portable radio equipment, are typically established and operated by an aerodrome fire service providing direct radio communications with aircraft on the ground for use during a declared emergency.

-The requirements for the provision of radio equipment operating on 121.6 MHz at both EASA and National Aerodromes are contained in CAP 168 Licensing of Aerodromes Chapter 8 Rescue and Fire Fighting Service (RFFS), paragraph 23 Communications and Alerting Systems.
+The requirements for the provision of radio equipment operating on 121.6 MHz are contained in CAP 168 Licensing of Aerodromes Chapter 8 Rescue and Fire Fighting Service (RFFS), paragraph 23 Communications and Alerting Systems.

 The frequency assignment 121.6 MHz is assigned on a non-protected basis and is shared between users so as to provide an efficient use of the aeronautical radio spectrum.

 5. Data Link